tenaciousveracity/chinese-translations/daodejing/02-de-jing.md

 -   Through moderation, one can be said to have preparations early;
 -   Preparations early means to heavily accumulate Virtue (De);
 -   Heavy accumulations of Virtue (De) is followed by nothing unrestrained;
--   Nothing unrestrained is followed by no one knowing extremes;
+-   Nothing unrestrained is followed by no one knowing extremities;
--   Not knowing extremes, they can have the nation as a mother;
+-   Not knowing extremities, they can call the nation their mother;
 -   Having the nation as their mother, they are enduring;
 -   This is called having deep roots, strong foundations,
--   Living long, eyes fixed on the Dao.
+-   To live long, with eyes fixed on the Dao.
 {:.verse}

 ### **60** Spirits